dotnet/docs-maui/docs/android/deployment/publish-google-play.md

     :::image type="content" source="media/publish/vs/google-play-ensure-package-format.png" alt-text="Screenshot of ensuring the bundle package format is setchanging the package format of a .NET MAUI Android app to APK.":::Publish

-## Upload to Google Play from Google Play Console
+## Distribute your app through Google Play Console

 The first time an AAB is submitted to Google Play, it must be manually uploaded through the Google Play Console.
 This enables Google Play to match the signature of the key on all future bundles to the original key used for the first version of the app.
+In order to upload the app through the Google Play Console, it must first be built and signed in Visual Studio.

 [!INCLUDE [Publish](../includes/publish-vs.md)]

 [!INCLUDE [Publish ad-hoc](../includes/publish-ad-hoc.md)]

 The published app can then be released to Google Play via the Google Play Console.
+To do this you must first create a release in Google Play Console.

-A release is a combination of one or more app versions that you'll prepare to launch an app, or roll out an update.
+A release is a combination of one or more app versions that you'll prepare in order to launch an app, or roll out an update.
 You can create a release on the following tracks:

 - Internal testing.
 Internal testing releases are available to up to 100 testers that you can choose.
 - Closed testing.
 Closed testing releases are available to a limited number of testers that you choose, who can test a pre-release version of your app and submit feedback.
 - Open testing.
 Open testing releases are available to testers on Google Play.
 Users can join tests from your Store listing.
 - Production.
 Production releases are available to all Google Play users in your chosen countries.

-For more information about creating a release, see [Prepare and roll out a release](https://support.google.com/googleplay/android-developer/answer/9859348) on support.google.com.
+For more information about creating a release in Google Play Console, see [Prepare and roll out a release](https://support.google.com/googleplay/android-developer/answer/9859348) on support.google.com.

 > [!IMPORTANT]
 > App's submitted to Google Play typically undergo a review process.
 For more information, see [Prepare your app for review](https://support.google.com/googleplay/android-developer/answer/9859455) and [Publish your app](https://support.google.com/googleplay/android-developer/answer/9859751) on support.google.com.

-## Publish subsequent versions of the app
+## Distribute subsequent versions of the app

-An AAB must have already been submitted to Google Play, and have passed review, before you can publish it from Visual Studio.
-If you attempt to publish an AAB from Visual Studio that hasn't first been uploaded from the Play Console, you'll receive the following error:
+An AAB must have already been submitted to Google Play, and have passed review, before you can distribute it from Visual Studio.
+If you attempt to distribute an AAB from Visual Studio that hasn't first been uploaded from the Play Console, you'll receive the following error:

 > Google Play requires you to manually upload your first package (APK/AAB) for this app.
 You can use an ad-hoc package for this.